ClaudiaCarpenter/maker-recipes/max-bread.md

 ### Step 1: Wet Ingredients

+Prep: preheat an oven on Proof setting and gather a large glass bowl or plastic food container plus a wooden spoon (without hole in handle).

 - 454g (16oz) water (hot from the tap)
 - 1.5t salt (heaping teaspoon)
 - 1.25t yeast (instant dry, rounded teaspoon)
 - 2T canola oil

-Preheat Pour water into a large glass bowl or plastic food container, then stir in salt, yeast and oil (using just the handle of a wooden spoon).
+Pour water into container, then stir in salt, yeast and oil (using just the handle of the wooden spoon).

 ### Step 2: Dry Ingredients